 - “I have no plan and I don’t want to kill myself I just feel like it sometimes” = Engage the person in a conversation of what they need right now to be safe as well in the next couple of days.
 This might mean, “Why don’t you sleep over and tomorrow we can look for a therapist or go to urgent care?” or “I think it would be best for you to get some immediate help” =911/Urgent Care facility/Campus safety

-What happens in the aftermath of calling 911?
+Be prepared for the aftermath of calling 911